owos02/Linux-Introduction/README.md

 -   If you don't do a dual boot: Erase Disk and Install Mint
 -   If you don't know what you are doing: Do not encrypt anything

 After following the installer you will shutdown your system and pull out the USB-Drive.
-On linux mint there will be a screen that tells you to pull out the USB-Drive.
+On Linux mint there will be a screen that tells you to pull out the USB-Drive.
 And then boot the system up as usual.

 If you did everything correct, you should now be in Linux Mint instead of Windows.